-7. Get Rejected!
+11. Get Rejected!

 “If you aren’t getting rejected on a daily basis, your goals aren’t ambitious enough” – Chris Dixon

 When you push yourself, in any area of life, you will inevitably face setbacks.
 In networking, you will face a lot of rejection.
 People will ignore your calls and email.
 They will decline meeting invites, and requests for introductions.

 Listening will help you to get to learn about peoples’ challenges and get to know them better, which can ultimately lead to more productive professional relationships.
 Ask open-ended questions, be genuinely interested, and express interest and curiosity.

 You never know until you ask, and more often than you think, you will get the answer you want.
 Ask for introductions.
-Ask people you want to meet to meet with you.
+Ask people you want to meet with you.
 Ask for advice.

-10. Follow Up
+15. Follow Up

 Build a reputation as someone who delivers on their promises and is persistent.
-Follow up with on people who promised to do something for you.
-Follow up on on emails you send that get ignored.
+Follow up with people who promised to do something for you.
+Follow up on emails you send that get ignored.
 Do what you promised to do for others.